-If you think light beer, vodka soda, and white wine spritzers are the only way to go when counting calories think again.
+If you think light beer, vodka-sodas and white wine spritzers are the only way to go when counting calories, think again.
 With a few simple swaps almost any cocktail can go from diet disaster to totally doable.
 Apply these simple tricks to your favorite drinks to make them a little lighter but just as delicious!

 1. Choose a smarter sweetener.